symfony/symfony-docs/book/forms.rst

 The only missing piece is validation.
 Usually, when you call ``$form->isValid()``, the object is validated by reading the constraints that you applied to that class.
-If your form is binding to an object (i.e. you're using the ``data_class`` option or passing an object to your form), this is almost always the approach you want to use.
+If your form is mapped to an object (i.e. you're using the ``data_class`` option or passing an object to your form), this is almost always the approach you want to use.
 See :doc:`/book/validation` for more details.

 .. _form-option-constraints:

-But if you're not binding to an object and are instead retrieving a simple array of your submitted data, how can you add constraints to the data of your form?
+But if the form is not mapped to an object and you instead want to retrieve a simple array of your submitted data, how can you add constraints to the data of your form?

 The answer is to setup the constraints yourself, and attach them to the individual fields.
 The overall approach is covered a bit more in the :ref:`validation chapter<book-validation-raw-values>`,